;">

 "The Australian Adverse Drug Reactions Advisory Committee has received 780 reports in association with bupropion to mid-May 2001.
 The more commonly reported problems have involved skin reactions (307 reports), psychological disturbances (285) and nervous system disorders (268).
 Urticaria [hives, skin rashes] has been the most common event reported (167 reports).
 Other reactions commonly reported have included nausea (87 reports), dizziness/ataxia (78), other rashes (86), insomnia (78), headache (68), and tremor (57)."
 From ADRAC

-There is a very serious, though not common, effect associated with bupropion, however.
-It may induce de novo seizures, meaning that even someone with no history -- family or otherwise -- of seizures, may respond to bupropion in this way, especially at higher doses.
+There is a very serious, though not common, possibility of seizures associated with bupropion.
+It may induce de novo seizures, meaning that even someone with no history of seizures -- family or otherwise -- may respond to bupropion in this way, especially at higher doses.
+This seizure incidence exceeds that of other marketed antidepressants.
+Immediate release formulas (not SR, sustained release) appear to promote higher risk of seizures.
+In addition, patients who have or have had anorexia nervosa or bulimia are at a higher risk of seizures.

 The incidence of seizures is dose dependent: